-Subscriber certificates issued under this policy shallmust not be renewed, except during recovery from CA key compromise (see Section 5.7.3).
-In such cases, the renewed certificate shallmust expire as specified in the original Subscriber certificate.
+Subscriber certificates issued under this policy must not be renewed, except during recovery from CA key compromise (see Section 5.7.3).
+In such cases, the renewed certificate must expire as specified in the original Subscriber certificate.

-CA certificates and Delegated OCSP responder certificates may be renewed so long as the aggregated lifetime of the public private key does not exceed the certificate lifetime requirements specified in Section 6.3.2.
+CA certificates and Delegated OCSP responder certificates may be renewed so long as the aggregated lifetime of the private key does not exceed the requirements specified in Section 6.3.2.